[back to home]

 Mixed RoPE 0.2 20.0 N/A 79.73 78.61 (-1.12) 79.83 (+0.10) 77.55 (-2.18)

-Axial RoPE generalized better than fixed sinuisoidal positional embeddings, and mixed RoPE generalized better than axial.
-Surprisingly, uniform RoPE generalized better than mixed RoPE, and both mixed RoPE and uniform RoPE actually had higher validation accuracy at 384x384 when combined with temperature scaling than it had at the training resolution of 224x224.
+Axial RoPE generalized better than the fixed sinuisoidal positional embedding, and mixed RoPE generalized better than axial RoPE.
+Surprisingly, golden gate RoPE generalized better than mixed RoPE, and both mixed RoPE and golden gate RoPE actually had higher validation accuracy at 384x384 when combined with temperature scaling than they had at the training resolution of 224x224.

 As a sidenote, I found that thinner vision transformers (dim=384, mlp_dim=768, 15M params) with smaller 8x8 patches and the same depth=12 (due to increased # of patches, approximately equivalent in FLOPs to B/16) resulted in improved performance across the board: